socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   have effect only on newly mapped LDAP users and groups.
 It also will have effect when a user's or group's DN changes and an old UUID was cached, which will result in a new user.
-Because of this, the setting should be applied before putting Nextcloud in production use and clearing the bindings (see the ``User and Group Mapping`` section below).
+Because of this, the setting should be applied before putting cyfrSpaces in production use and clearing the bindings (see the ``User and Group Mapping`` section below).

   * Example: *cn*

 Username-LDAP User Mapping
-  Nextcloud uses usernames as keys to store and assign data.
+  cyfrSpaces uses usernames as keys to store and assign data.
 In order to precisely identify and recognize users, each LDAP user will have a internal username in Nextcloud.
-This requires a mapping from Nextcloud username to LDAP user.
+This requires a mapping from cyfrSpaces username to LDAP user.
 The created username is mapped to the UUID of the LDAP user.
   Additionally the DN is cached as well to reduce LDAP interaction, but it is not used for identification.
-If the DN changes, the change will be detected by Nextcloud by checking the UUID value.
+If the DN changes, the change will be detected by cyfrSpaces by checking the UUID value.

   The same is valid for groups.

-  The internal Nextcloud name is used all over in Nextcloud.
+  The internal cyfrSpaces name is used all over in Nextcloud.
 Clearing the Mappings will have leftovers everywhere.
 Never clear the mappings in a production environment, but only in a testing or experimental server.